vukics/cppqed/doc/quantumdataHighLevel.rst

 .. py:module:: DensityOperator.h
    :synopsis: Defines DensityOperator in namespace quantumdata and corresponding operations

+:class:`~quantumdata::DensityOperator`\ s interface is similar to :class:`~quantumdata::StateVector`\ s with obvious differences.
+Here only the most important will be tackled:

 .. class:: quantumdata::DensityOperator

   ``template <int RANK>`` (cf. :ref:`template parameters <quantumdataTemplates>`); inherits publicly from :class:`~quantumdata::LazyDensityOperator`\ ``<RANK>``, and privately from :class:`~quantumdata::ArrayBase`\ ``<2*RANK>``, and also from :class:`linalg::VectorSpace`\ ``<DensityOperator<RANK> >`` which adds a lot of free-standing arithmetic functions.